 “Shape the Plan - don't fight the planning applications”.

-Below you can find a monthly review of what has happened in the process to date and you will find links on the left to the detailed documents and minutes produced so far.
+Below you can find a review of what has happened in the process to date and you will find links on the left to the detailed documents and minutes produced so far.
 If you have any questions or wish to offer your support to the project please contact Dave Crimmin

 Much has happened in February as far the Great Waldingfield Neighbourhood Plan is concerned with 3 more resident members joining the Steering Group (SG) and the volunteers helping the SG in undertaking its first round of consultation with Great Waldingfield residents.